Efflorescence

 What is efflorescence?

-Efflorescence is the process by which salt migrates to the surface of a porous material where it forms a coating (also called Calcium Carbonate or limestone) The appearance of efflorescence is often described as a white, fluffy or powdery substance, but it can range in color from white to gray, brown, or even yellowish hues, depending on the type of salts present.
+Efflorescence is the process by which salt migrates to the surface of a porous material, forming a coating of crystalline salt deposits (also called Calcium Carbonate or limestone).
+The appearance of efflorescence is often described as a white, fluffy or powdery substance, but it can range in colour from white to grey, brown, or even yellowish hues, depending on the type of salts present.
 This can be an aesthetic concern.
 To identify efflorescence, look at the brickwork on walls, masonry walls, or concrete surfaces, it occurs when water evaporates and leaves behind salt deposits on the masonry which are brought to the surface.
 Water, rain and snow are the primary sources of moisture and may impact the degree of efflorescence.

-Efflorescence can happen at different times.
-It can either be a problem from the beginning of a building’s construction, or the process can occur over time.
-Primary efflorescence can appear within the first 72 hours of the building materials being used where excess moisture is present.
-Secondary efflorescence is due to external moisture issues and water penetration which extracts salts to the surface of the building materials.
+Efflorescence can occur at different times.
+It can either be a problem from the beginning of a building’s construction or occur over time.
+Primary efflorescence can appear within the first 72 hours of the building materials being used, where excess moisture is present.
+Secondary efflorescence is due to external moisture issues and water penetration, which extracts salts to the surface of the building materials.

 Installation problems which may lead to efflorescence:

-- Using masonry materials that are not fit for purpose or of poor quality, these salts can easily migrate to the surface
+- Using construction materials that are not fit for purpose or of poor quality, these salts can easily migrate to the surface

 - Use of masonry without sufficient ventilation